Albert Mountain (North Carolina)

-Albert Mountain is a mountain in North Carolina's Nantahala Range of the Appalachian Mountains.
+Albert Mountain is a mountain in North Carolina's Nantahala National Forest of the Appalachian Mountains.
 The Appalachian Trail goes along its summit, which is around 5200 ft high.
 A fire tower offers views of the Blue Ridge and the Little Tennessee River valley.

 Name

 Albert Mountain is named after Albert Siler (1829-1904), a local resident.
 Nearby geographic features are also named after Siler's family, such as Siler Bald (not to be confused with Silers Bald), named after Albert's father William Siler and Rufus Morgan Falls, named after Siler's grandson Rufus Morgan.

 Geography

 Albert Mountain is located inside the Nantahala National Forest in Macon County.
 The mountain has an elevation of around 5200 ft.
 Standing Indian Mountain is located about 3.5 mi to the south, while the town of Franklin is located about 10 mi northeast of the mountain.
 The summit is also located about 4 mi north of the Georgia border.